deckeraa/build-kittens/README.md

-# buildkittens
+# build-kittens

-A Clojure library designed to ... well, that part is up to you.
+build-kittens is a collection of scripts and code that are used to do various build-related activities.
+May feature lolcatz at some point in the future.

 ## Usage

-FIXME
+This stuff is pretty much one-off right now.
+No guarantees.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Aaron Decker

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.